§ 154.100 WATER AND SANITARY SEWER DESIGN CRITERIA.

 (c) The city shall determine the location and routing of water and sewer extensions and shall retain the authority to reject any extension not deemed to be in the best interest of the city.

-(3) All public water and sewer facilities shall be located in the right-of-ways where possible.
+(3) All public water and sewer facilities shall be located in the public right-of-way where possible.
 When not in the right-of-way, the public facilities shall be located in a utility easement.

 (4) Utility easements shall be a minimum of 15 feet wide.
-Wider easements are required where lines exceed eight feet in depth, where other utilities exist nearby, where lines function as transmission mains, or where necessary for adequate access for maintenance.
+Wider easements shall be required where lines exceed eight feet in depth, where other utilities exist nearby, where lines function as transmission mains, or where necessary for adequate access for maintenance.
+Utility easements, for utilities installed at depths greater than eight feet, should be a minimum of three times wider than the depth of installation centered on the utility unless otherwise approved in writing by the Director of Public Works.

 (6) Water or sanitary sewer service lines shall not cross any adjacent lot.
 The public main shall be extended so as not to require the service to extend across another lot.